HTTP Headers That Protect Your Users

 We have a more detailed explanation of the X-Frame-Options Header if you are interested in customizing the values for your website and we also have an explanation of the X-Frame-Options Test that ValidBot runs as part of a full site audit.

-If this HTTP response header is set correctly, a web browser will sanitize or block the loading of a page if it detects a reflected cross-site scripting (XSS) attack.
+This is an obsolete header.
+If this HTTP response header is set, a web browser will sanitize or block the loading of a page if it detects a reflected cross-site scripting (XSS) attack.

 A reflected XSS attack can happen if a website takes unsanitized user input and displays it on the page where another user could see it.
 For example, a website's URL may contain parameters such as